Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Dicke Model

 \subsection{Threshold in Rabi model}

 Here, we include the full dynamics of photon number, subsystem entropy, and simulation fidelity in the Rabi model (i.e., Dicke model with $j = 0.5$).
-Figure~\ref{AppFig:14_RabiDynamics} shows that the Rabi model already shows a strong threshold in all these quantities, and we observe signatures of quantum chaotic dynamics beyond the threshold.
-We see that the (quasi)periodic dynamics of the (normalised) photon number is destroyed beyond the threshold (Figure~\ref{AppFig:14_RabiDynamics}~(a)), and that the subsystem entropy of the spin component is considerably larger than the pre-threshold value (Fig.~\ref{AppFig:14_RabiDynamics}~(b)), which is maximised for sufficiently large spin components in the Dicke model (Fig.~\ref{Fig:3_DynamicalAverages}~(i)).
-Finally, the threshold in simulation fidelity, shown in Fig.~\ref{AppFig:14_RabiDynamics}~(c), again appears as the secondary transition from (quasiperiodic) oscillatory-in-time to decaying behaviour.
-Despite the threshold and signatures of quantum chaotic dynamics beyond it, we do not find an agreement with RMT in the eigenvector statistics of the Rabi model.
-Instead, the Dicke model, similar to the other models, shows agreement with RMT predictions only for sufficiently large system sizes (in this case, a sufficiently large spin component), but it also shows certain cavity dimension truncation dependencies discussed in appendix~\ref{App:DickeEigTruncation}.
-We leave further analyses of the threshold in the Rabi model, and why it appears at the smallest sizes, as an open question for future research.
+Figure~\ref{AppFig:17_RabiDynamics} shows that the Rabi model already shows a strong threshold in all these quantities, and we observe signatures of quantum chaotic dynamics beyond the threshold.
+We see that the quasiperiodic dynamics of the (normalised) photon number is destroyed beyond the threshold (Figure~\ref{AppFig:17_RabiDynamics}~(a)), and that the subsystem entropy of the spin component is considerably larger than the pre-threshold value (Fig.~\ref{AppFig:17_RabiDynamics}~(b)), which is maximised for sufficiently large spin components in the Dicke model (Fig.~\ref{AppFig:10_OtherDynamicalSignatures}~(l)).
+Finally, the threshold in simulation fidelity, shown in Fig.~\ref{AppFig:17_RabiDynamics}~(c), again appears as the secondary transition from (quasiperiodic) oscillatory-in-time to decaying behaviour.
+Exploiting an extra flexibility afforded by the cavity degree of freedom (discussed in detail in Appendix\ Sec.~\ref{App:DickeEigTruncation}) to give a system size large enough to allow reliable statistics for $\XsqRMT$, we are also able to demonstrate statistically significant agreement with RMT, even in the eigenvector statistics of the Rabi model.
+Due to its larger overall Hilbert space size at low spin values, unlike the other models, the Dicke model shows agreement with RMT predictions for all system sizes studied.
+It also shows certain additional cavity dimension truncation dependencies discussed in Appendix~\ref{App:DickeEigTruncation}.